ModelInference/dinv/README.md

 ##### Dependencies

-DInv is dependent on a number of repository they can be installed as
+DInv is dependent on a number of remote repositories, their retrieval and installation has been scripted in `dependencies.sh` found in the root directory.
+The list of dependencies is listed below.
-follows:

-   go get github.com/godoctor/godoctor/analysis/cfg`
-   go get github.com/arcaneiceman/GoVector/govec/vclock`
-   go get github.com/willf/bitset`
-   go get golang.org/x/tools/go/loader`
-   go get golang.org/x/tools/go/types`
-   go get gopkg.in/eapache/queue.v1`

-Install DInv:
+   github.com/godoctor/godoctor/analysis/cfg
+   github.com/arcaneiceman/GoVector/govec/vclock
+   github.com/willf/bitset
+   golang.org/x/tools/go/loader
+   golang.org/x/tools/go/types
+   gopkg.in/eapache/queue.v1

+After installing the dependent software, dinv itself can be installed by running

    go install bitbucket.org/bestchai/dinv

-This process is scripted in dependencies.sh **TODO: are you saying that dependencies.sh can be run instead of all of the above?
-If yes, say that first.
-I would list the dependencies, but not say how to install them here, since the dependencies.sh script should do that.**

 #### Daikon